 The 2019 Methodology for the Agricultural Products, Apparel and Extractive industries is an updated version of the 2018 Methodology, with some clarifications and minor changes.

-Methodology for the Manufacturing of Information and Communications Technology Equipment
+Methodology for the Information and Communications Technology Manufacturing industry

 The 2018 Methodology for the Agricultural, Apparel and Extractive industries is a revised version of the 2016 Pilot Methodology, following several months of internal reflection and extensive public consultations.
 It was used as the basis for the 2018 Benchmark, published in November 2018.